Suzette Castle-Mackie Psychotherapy, BUPA registered, UKCP, MBACP

 I work with both short and long-term clients, offering face to face and/or video call sessions as most appropriate to your needs.

 Provider of therapeutic interventions to victims of crime through the Victims First Specialist Counselling Service across Berkshire, Buckinghamshire and Oxfordshire.If you have been a victim of crime and require support you can contact Victims First on 0300 1234 148 or by visiting www.victims-first.org.uk

 4.Working as an approved Affiliate Counsellor:-

-- Providing short-term solutions focused counselling (up to 6 sessions) with EAP providers currently with CIC and Workplace Options. .
+- Providing short-term solutions focused counselling with EAP providers (Employee Assistance Programmes) and Health Insurance currently with :-

 - Delivering Mental Health Awareness Workshops to Managers within organisations seeking to become more confident in handling and supporting staff.

 I am registered with the UKCP.
 The UKCP is the quality mark for high standards in psychotherapy.
 They hold the national register listing those practitioner members who meet exacting standards and training requirements.
 You can find me on their website if you wish to do some checks before you choose who to work with.
 I am also a registered member of BACP.
 I work within their ethical frameworks and hold full professional civil liability insurance.
 I am a member of the Accredited Voluntary Register which has been accredited by the Professional Standards Authority.
 You can check to see if a therapist is registered with them by going to their website:- http://www.bacpregister.org.uk/

 I am committed to continual professional development to enhance my therapeutic work.

 There are so many different types of therapy on offer that it can be very confusing pinpointing what you might need.
 You may find it helpful to call or email me so I can try to help answer any questions.